About My Profession

 Computer Programming Job in Phoenix

 Though I was very good programmer, I would actually distinguish myself as a systems analyst.
 They secured a couple of big bank accounts (First Interstate and Wells Fargo), but they messed things up because it was a job like no other they'd encountered in their careers.
 These clients didn't have firm specs.
+In fact, my boss Ron called the specs the "Official List of Clues."
 They only had a general idea of what they needed and we needed to figure it out.
 And figuring it out meant starting the job and then making adjustments according to what the data dictated.
-I was brought into a job for Wells Fargo that was already 3 weeks in and they had some 20 versions of a mailing population and they wanted to know where all the deleted records went and why they were purged.
-To answer that question meant going through all the steps over again (a lot of computer time) and there were 18 versions of the output file!
-I eventually decided that the fast approach was just matching each file to its successor to count which records were purged and could then back into the numbers.
+I was brought into a job for Wells Fargo that was already 3 weeks in and starting with an input population of over 2 million records, over 20 processing steps had been wittled down to around 450,000.
+They were looking for at least 600,000 and they wanted to know where all the deleted records went.

 I went on quite a few sales calls even though I never thought of myself as a sales person.
 But it turns out that sales is incredibly easy when you truly believe in your product and have the confidence you can answer any question thrown at you.